There are two services on Sunday:

-- Holy Eucharist [said except for a hymn at the end of the service] according to the 1962 Book of Common Prayer Rite
+- Holy Eucharist, a ‘said’ service of worship according to the 1962 Book of Common Prayer

-- Holy Eucharist, [led by the parish choir from September to June] The service begins at 10.00am with a selection of praise hymns.
-The Rite is a modern text drawn mainly from the Book
+- Holy Eucharist, a ‘sung’ service enriched by the parish choir from September to June.
+The service begins with a selection of praise hymns.
+The Rite is drawn mainly from the Book of Alternative Services.

 Evening Prayer from the Book of Common Prayer, led by lay people who take turns offering words of reflection and inspiration.